jaztec/Warmonger-game/README.md

-Herder
+Warmonger
 ======

 Simple C++ game using SDL libs.
+Just for fun.

-Compiles on 32-bit linux with SDL library's installed.
+Compiles on 32/64-bit linux with SDL library's installed.